icecc/icecream/README.md

 ### clang tries to read /proc/cpuinfo and fails

-This is because of a change in clang 4.0.
-We are still debating what the correct fix is.
-For now you can work around this by creating your environment and adding /proc/cpuinfo.
-See issue #176 for more information.
+This is a bug in clang 4.0. https://bugs.llvm.org/show_bug.cgi?id=33008 It should be fixed in the future, but if you have a broken release you can work around this by creating a custom environment and adding /proc/cpuinfo to it.

 ```
 /usr/lib/icecc/icecc-create-env --clang /usr/bin/clang /usr/lib/icecc/compilerwrapper --addfile /proc/cpuinfo
 ```

+Do not apply this work around if you do not need it. /proc/cpuinfo is machine specific so and this work around will place wrong infomation in it.
+In the case of the bug in clang 4.0 this file is checked for existance but the contents are not actually used, but it is possible future versions of clang/gcc will use this file if it exists for something else.

-see [Using icecream in heterogeneous environments](#using-icecream-in-heterogeneous-environments) for more information on using this.
+see [Using icecream in heterogeneous environments](#using-icecream-in-heterogeneous-environments) for more information on using icecc-create-env.

 Supported platforms
 ---------------------------------------------------------------------------------------